221V/learn_5/README.md

 # OR compile only C program
 $ make c1

-# OR compile only Nim program
+# OR compile only C2 program
 $ make c2

 # OR compile only D program (ldc2, with --betterC, single file program.d without deps)